We offer expanded membership services for:

 For time-management and record-keeping purposes, we communicate primarily via email.
 If telephone support is important to you, please choose a different association for your family.

-Your fee is higher than other SC homeschool associations.
+Your fee is higher than some of the other SC homeschool associations.
 Is Carolina Homeschooler worth the higher fee?